CordlessWool/website/content/en/blog/20250506-paraglide-migration-2-0-sveltekit.md

 ---
-title: "Paraglide 2.0 Migration – From Framework Glue to Clean Abstraction"
+title: "Paraglide Vite Plugin: Migration Guide from 1.x to 2.0 (SvelteKit)"
-description: A hands-on guide for upgrading to Paraglide.js 2.0 with real-world examples, gotchas, and improved i18n architecture.
+description: Complete guide for migrating Paraglide.js from 1.x to 2.0 using the new Vite plugin.
+SvelteKit-specific examples and troubleshooting included.
 hero:
   image: $assets/paraglide-migration.jpg
   alt: Paraglide